OEC

 explore exhibits and participate in programs and events that showcase our

 once rough-and-tumble past.
-Or just grab a coffee at our café and watch
+Or just grab a coffee at our café and watch the

 boats go by.